- 23rd June 2020

 We also generated a detailed conceptual design for an IT system allowing quantification of disaster damages and losses according to the proposed methodology enhancements.
 The IT system incorporates data capture, mapping, analysis, aggregation and reporting.

 The project culminated in a road map of follow-on activities to allow for loss assessment methodology to be adopted within the three core sectors.
 Recommendations were also made for expanding the methodology to other sectors and for other DRM purposes, including international loss accounting.
 A software development plan was set out for the phased development of the conceptual IT system, including skills and resource requirements.

 The enhanced methodology we developed was tested on a number of historic events, demonstrating the potential to be used for detailed compensation calculations in a transparent and standardised way.
-The detailed enhancements for the core sectors of Housing and Utilities, Agriculture, and Forestry can be adopted by the Government of Belarus immediately.
+The detailed enhancements for the core sectors of Housing and Utilities, Agriculture, and Forestry can be adopted by the local stakeholders immediately.